 However, his story does not end with his death.
-The artist finds himself in heaven, and there he sees it—his tree, finished exactly as he had always imagined it, in all its glory.
+The artist finds himself in heaven, and there he sees it—his tree, finished exactly as he had imagined it, in all its glory.

 Unless there is a God.

-There is a day of complete restoration coming that won’t be like these days; when we will know the full glory of God and where tears, sorrow, and mourning will be no more.
+There is a day of restoration coming that won’t be like these days; when we will know the full glory of God and where tears, sorrow, and mourning will be no more.
 We are being restored by God and soon we - along with all of creation - will become fully restored, made again just exactly as we were meant to be.